Welcome to West Lisbon

 Below you will find information or links to help you get to know a little bit about us.
 If you have any questions, comments, or concerns please do not hesitate to contact us.

-Our vision is for Jesus to be in every heart, head, and hand: Christ in us as we loyally love, learn, and labor together for God.
+Christ in us: Our vision is for Jesus to be in every heart, head, and hand as we loyally love, learn, and labor together for God.

 Pastor Rasmussen’s role in God’s story for West Lisbon Church is critical to understanding our history, our present, and our future.
 He was Norwegian Lutheran for sure, but he wasn’t just that.
 Before leaving Norway, Rasmussen was part of the Haugean movement.
 Hans Nielsen Hauge (1771–1824) was a powerful lay preacher in Norway.
 Clifford Nelson writes in The Lutherans in North America,